Prep volleyball: West Delaware takes silver as Xavier sweeps through field

-CEDAR RAPIDS, Iowa -- The offense just wasn’t there for West Delaware to knock off Cedar Rapids Xavier.
+CEDAR RAPIDS, Iowa — The defense just wasn’t there for West Delaware to knock off Cedar Rapids Xavier.

 Instead, the Saints capped off a dominant run through the Class 4A state tournament.

-Top-seeded Xavier got 13 kills from Katy Garrison and 12 from Eve Magill, and the Saints swept past the sixth-seeded Hawks, 25-19, 25-18, 25-18, in the Class 4A championship match this afternoon at The Alliant Energy PowerHouse.
+Top-seeded Xavier got 13 kills from Katy Garrison and 12 from Eve Magill, and the Saints swept past the Hawks, 25-19, 25-18, 25-18, in the Class 4A championship match on Thursday at The Alliant Energy PowerHouse.

+“At the beginning of the season, I don’t think any of us expected to get as far as we are now, so that’s really something to be proud of,” said West Delaware setter Carlee Smith, who contributed 18 assists, two kills, two aces and six digs.
+“Obviously we wanted to be on the other side of things right now, but we pushed and we gave it our all and that’s all that matters in the end.”

 Xavier (26-6) didn’t drop a single set in its three state tournament matches and claimed the program’s first state title in its first-ever appearance in the finals.